YinqiChen-DHQ/CAStyle-pytorch/README.md

 # Content-activating for artistic style transfer with ambiguous sketchy content image

-code for paper "Content-activating for artistic style transfer with ambiguous sketchy content image"(nerocomputing2025).
+Code for paper "Content-activating for artistic style transfer with ambiguous sketchy content image"(nerocomputing2025).

-Implementation of CAStyle.
+Pytorch implementation of CAStyle.

 Based on:
 ```